harryross263/comp421/week4/README.md

 This week we look at more of the lore of feed-forward neural nets (FFNN) - from vanilla back-prop to 'deep nets'.

-# ReLUs versus sigmoids
-`(Tuesday, Marcus - I will be brief)`
-* the vanishing gradients issue
-* ReLUs, and their gradients

 # Convnets
 `(Tuesday, Alex)`
 * Invariance and weight tying